VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 AWS_LAMBDA_FUNCTION_MEMORY_SIZE=512
 ```

-> I have asked for their permission to publish this and you wouldn't find anything because there's no permissions or assets linked to it.
+> I have asked for their permission to publish this and the source code.
+Although you wouldn't find anything with the AWS metadata because there's no permissions linked.

-Looking at this, it's clear that it's an AWS Lambda Instance and we have access to the `ACCESS_KEY_ID` and `SESSION_TOKEN`!
+Looking at this, it's clear that it's an AWS Lambda Instance and we have access to the metadata, which seems useless, but is it? :wink:

 Now half the work here is done!
 We have the metadata, but what about the source code?